mrbarbasa/js-zombies/README.md

 Use the `call` method on the Zombie constructor.
 Set FastZombie's prototype to a new instance of Zombie.

-For the `charge` method, calculate the zombie's attack damage by passing this instance to the `calculateAttackDamage` function.
-Player takes this amount of damage.
-Print any zombie charge message you'd like; just include the player's name.

-Player takes additional damage if the zombie's speed is greater than the player's.
-Additional damage should equal the floor of half the zombie attack damage.

 **Parameters**
 `health`: number, The zombie's health.
 `strength`: number, The zombie's strength.
 `speed`: number, The zombie's speed.

-**Public Properties**
-`charge`: method, with param `player`: Player, Implementation details above.

 StrongZombie(health, strength, speed)